Blog

 The draft network code includes common rules to facilitate aggregation of resources, demand response rules, and energy storage across the European Union.

 As the code will focus on interoperability and standardisation, it aims to ensure technological neutrality.
-The code is intended to apply to all Distributed Energy Resources (DERs), including load, storage, and generation – whether or not they’re aggregated.
+The code would apply to all distributed energy resources (DERs), including load, storage, and generation – whether or not they’re aggregated.

 This means more flexibility service providers can participate, helping them access all applicable electricity markets.
 That includes wholesale markets, from balancing and local services to day-ahead market and the intra-day markets.